 Managed by Norwich Research Partners LLP, the park houses over 12,000 people with a combined annual research spend of £100m.
 The 230-hectare park claims to have one of Europe’s largest single-site concentrations of research in the agri-food, health and environmental sciences sectors.
 It aims to connect businesses in these sectors with cutting-edge research performed by the 3,000 or so scientists and senior clinicians on site.
-The different sites within the park have combined their resources into a single virtual technology centre which can be viewed here.
+The different sites within the park have combined their resources into a single virtual technology centre.

 For business support in other sectors, the Norwich council website provides a full list of the schemes and information currently available.
 Initiatives include Enterprise Norfolk, which offers free workshops to support those looking to start an online business, and the Norwich Enterprise Centre, which describes itself as a physical and virtual “one-stop shop” providing information and support to entrepreneurs, start-ups and local businesses with “growth ambitions”.